Yomguithereal/colifrapy/docs/settings.rst

     from colifrapy import Settings

+    # Loading the YAML file
     s = Settings()
     s.load('path/to/settings.yml')

+    # Accessing the generic settings
+    d = s.getDict()
-    print s.hello
+    print d.hello
     >>> "world"

+    # Accessing cache
+    c = s.getCache()

-Once loaded, you can use it anywhere in your code and even reinstanciate it if convenient and it will keep the same state.
+Once loaded, you can use it anywhere in your code and even reinstanciate it if convenient with it keeping the same state.

 Options
 -------